w3c/mathml/docs/accessibility.md

 </table>
 {:/nomarkdown}

-The mappings are not part of MathML but a group note will likely give some mapping from MathML to semantics.
-A dictionary to speech may also be included as a means to allow AT to more easily incorporate base level functionality.
+The mappings from the semantic markup using notation/meaning to a semantic tree are not part of MathML but a group note will likely give some mapping from MathML to semantics.
+A dictionary that maps that semantic tree to speech (given inputs such as user disability, speech style, expertise, ...) may also be included as a means to allow AT to more easily incorporate base level functionality.

 # Expectations: From Authors to AT